-IDL specification language is a historical interface design language created in 1980.
+IDL specification language is an interface design language created in 1980.
 IDL (Interface Description Language) is a software interface description language (also referred to as Interface Descriptor Language) created by William Wulf and John Nestor of Carnegie Mellon University and David Lamb of Queen's University, Canada.
 Like other interface description languages, IDL defined interfaces in a language- and machine- independent way, allowing the specification of interfaces between components written in different languages, and possibly executing on different machines using remote procedure calls.
 The Karlsruhe Ada compilation system used IDL resp.
 Read more on Wikipedia...

 - the IDL specification language wikipedia page